paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Continued with the section of Advanced CSS course, learning how to impliment media queries with Sass
+* Listened to a [Changelog](https://changelog.com/podcast/349) podcast about the State of CSS in 2019 survey

 #### Project
 * Replaced images on cafe website with images taken by client